Abbotsford, Scottish Borders: Description

-The nucleus of the estate was a small farm of 100 acre, called Cartleyhole, nicknamed Clarty (i.e., muddy) Hole, and was bought by Scott on the lapse of his lease (1811) of the neighbouring house of Ashestiel.
+The nucleus of the estate was a farm of 100 acre, called Cartleyhole, nicknamed Clarty (i.e., muddy) Hole, and was bought by Scott on the lapse of his lease (1811) of the neighbouring house of Ashestiel.
 Scott renamed it "Abbotsford" after a neighbouring ford used by the monks of Melrose Abbey.

-Following a modest enlargement of the original farmhouse in 1811–12, massive expansions took place in 1816–19 and 1822–24.
+Following a modest enlargement of the original farmhouse in 1811–1812, massive expansions took place in 1816–1819 and 1822–1824.
 In this mansion Scott gathered a large library, a collection of ancient furniture, arms and armour, and other relics and curiosities especially connected with Scottish history, notably the Celtic Torrs Pony-cap and Horns and the Woodwrae Stone, all now in the Museum of Scotland.
 Scott described the resulting building as "a sort of romance in Architecture" and "a kind of Conundrum Castle to be sure".

 The last and principal acquisition was that of Toftfield (afterwards named Huntlyburn), purchased in 1817.
 The new house was then begun and completed in 1824.

 The general ground-plan is a parallelogram, with irregular outlines, one side overlooking the Tweed; and the style is mainly the Scottish Baronial.
 With his architects William Atkinson and Edward Blore Scott was a pioneer of the Scottish Baronial style of architecture: the house is recognized as a highly influential creation with themes from Abbotsford being reflected across many buildings in the Scottish Borders and beyond.

 The manor as a whole appears as a "castle-in-miniature", with small towers and imitation battlements decorating the house and garden walls.
 Into various parts of the fabric were built relics and curiosities from historical structures, such as the doorway of the old Tolbooth in Edinburgh.

 Scott collected many of these curiosities to be built into the walls of the South Garden, which previously hosted a colonnade of gothic arches along the garden walls.
 Along the path of the former colonnade sits the remains of Edinburgh's 15th century Mercat Cross and several examples of classical sculpture.

 The estate and its neo-Medieval features nod towards Scott's desire for a historical feel, but the writer ensured that the house would provide all the comforts of modern living.
 As a result, Scott used the space as a proving-ground for new technologies.
 The house was outfitted with early gas lighting and pneumatic bells connecting residents with servants elsewhere in the house.